High School Summer Internship Program in Research

 Since its inception in 1995, more than 193 high school students have successfully completed the program.
 Students hail from both local public and private schools.
 Several participants have presented their research findings at science fairs, and a number of students have published their manuscripts in peer-reviewed scientific journals.

-If chosen, students work with investigators for a 4-week period (40 hours a week).
+Students work with investigators for a 4-week period (40 hours a week).
 The start and end dates of the program are flexible and are coordinated between the investigator and the student.
 Students are paid minimum wage.
 A work permit may be needed.
 Please inquire about the process before the end of the school year.

 Out of State/Town Applicants